LeonSering/leonsering/content/project/focus_region/index.md

 ### Project Objective:
 The tool allows the user to choose a focus region within a larger area on a road map, together with a zoom factor.
-By solving a convex quadratic program a new visualization of the road map is created, where all elements in the focus region are scaled by the zoom factor, all elements outside the area untouched and the elements within the area but outside the focus region are replaced such that the distortions are minimized.
+By solving a convex quadratic program a new visualization of the road map is created, where all elements in the focus region are scaled by the zoom factor, all elements outside the area stay untouched and the elements within the area but outside the focus region are moved such that the distortions are minimized.

 <center>{{< figure src="focus_region.png" caption="Left: The original road map of Boston.
 Right: The focus region is enlarged by a factor of 3." numbered="true" >}}</center>

 The result is a new map, where the focus region is strongly enlarged, but still the map looks topologically very similar to the original map.

-A typical use case is the visualization of a long route from a dense city to another dense city on a GPS unit in a car.
+A typical use case is the visualization of a long route from a dense city to another dense city on a GPS unit.
 You can enlarge the area close to the origin and destination, where typically a lot of small roads are important for the driver.
 The route on the highway between the cities is usually easier to navigate, so it could be shrunk.